trvrplk/lastdash/README.md

 ## Known Bugs

-- Users with no friends break the "all" dashboard because there's no array of friends to loop through
+- Users with no or one friend break the "all" dashboard because there's no array of friends to loop through
+- Songs with no art show `{@mbid=>""}` or something like that

 ## Licensing